Aniruddh2708/SkillTracker/README.md

 Millions of rural youth in India complete NGO and government vocational training programs but end up with paper certificates that get lost, damaged, or simply can't be verified by employers.
 A skilled electrician or mechanic has no reliable way to prove their competency — their skills stay invisible.

-**SkillBridge** solves this by providing a desktop-based, database-backed digital portfolio system that tracks skill development, monitors progress, and generates verifiable credentials.
+**SkillTracker** (internal project name *SkillBridge*) solves this by providing a desktop-based, database-backed digital portfolio system that tracks skill development, monitors progress, and generates verifiable credentials.

 ---